-It is even more counter-intuitive if we think of a box moving from the interior to the exterior as illustrated in Fig. 6.
+It is even more counter-intuitive if we think of a box moving from the inside to the outside like illustrated in Fig. 6.
 Its potential increases to a maximum attained when the center crosses the boundary and then decreases symmetrically to zero again until it does not touch the trunk anymore.

-Therefore, we define the restricted penetration depth $p_R$ that only considers translations that would move the box back inside the trunk.
-Hence, we have to define what is inside and outside with respect to the trunk in a way we can use it for
+Therefore, we define the restricted penetration depth p_R that only considers translations that would move the box back inside the trunk.
+Hence, we have to define what is inside and outside with respect to the trunk in a way we can use it for computation.
+But as pointed out earlier, there is an ambiguity in the representation of the trunk since we cannot expect the model to be watertight.

-Thus, the restricted penetration $p_R$ is infeasible to compute.
-But since it coincides with the penetration depth p in certain regions, we just use the latter and ensure that we report "infinity" in case of $p < p_R$ .
+Thus, the restricted penetration p_R is infeasible to compute.
+But since it coincides with the penetration depth p in certain regions, we just use the latter and ensure that we report "infinity" in case of $p < p_R$.

-We define the wall potential $U_W$ in terms of a predicate that tells us whether a box should be treated as outside the trunk and use the maximal penetration depth otherwise:
+We define the wall potential U_W in terms of a predicate that tells us whether a box should be treated as outside the trunk and use the maximal penetration depth otherwise, i.e.

-$$U_W(x_i) = \begin{cases} \infty & \text{if outside}(x_i) \\ \max\{p(x_i, \tau) : \tau \in Triangles\} & \text{otherwise} \end{cases},$$ (4)

-where $p(x_i, \tau)$ is the minimum distance that the triangle $\tau$ has to be translated such that it does not intersect the box.
+$$U_W(x_i) = \begin{cases} \infty & \text{if outside}(x_i) \\ \max\{p(x_i, \tau) : \tau \in Triangles\} & \text{otherwise} \end{cases},$$ where $p(x_i, \tau)$ is the minimum distance that the triangle τ has to be translated such that it does not intersect the box.
 We must design the outside predicate very carefully such that it is robust but nevertheless efficient to evaluate.
 This issue is addressed in Sect.
 4.3

-Observe that the contribution of a particular box to the potential has a short range, i.e., it is completely determined by objects in the neighborhood.
+Observe that the contribution of a particular box to the potential has a short range, i.e. it is completely determined by objects in the neighborhood.
 We can benefit from this when evaluating the potential.

-3.2.
-Monte Carlo algorithm
+3.2 Monte Carlo algorithm

-In 1953, Metropolis et al. introduced the Monte Carlo importance-sampling algorithm.
-It's a method that is used in statistical physics to predict or check macroscopic properties of complex (i.e., many-body) systems that result from an assumed potential.
+In 1953, Metropolis et al. introduced the Monte Carlo importancesampling algorithm [Metropolis et al. 1953].
+It's a method that is used in statistical physics to predict or check macroscopic properties of complex, i.e. many-body, systems that result from an assumed potential.

 In nature, realizations with different energies of such a statistical ensemble do not appear with the same probability.
 The configurations that lead to a lower potential energy are much more likely to occur.
-In our case we consider the Boltzmann distribution that suggest a probability for a configuration with potential energy Uthat is proportional to $e^{-\beta U}$ where $\beta$ is the inverse temperature.
-We treat $\beta$ simply as a parameter and only refer to its physical meaning to get an intuition.
+In our case we consider the Boltzmann distribution that suggest a probability for a configuration with potential energy U that is proportional to $e^{-\beta U}$ where β is the inverse temperature.
+We treat β simply as a parameter and only refer to its physical meaning to get an intuition.

 Since it is infeasible to enumerate all configurations, we try to limit the evaluations of the potential to important configurations.
 Given a starting configuration, we want to "walk" through the configuration space guided by our potential.
 Therefore, we propose trial moves that are accepted depending on the change in the potential.
 If the proposed configuration has a lower energy we accept it with probability 1.
-Otherwise, we accept it with a probability $p = e^{-\beta \cdot \Delta U}$ where $\Delta U$ is positive.
+Otherwise, we accept it with a probability $p = e^{-\beta \cdot \Delta U}$ where ΔU is positive.
 This scheme is depicted in Fig. 7.